vaseem-ml/onetouch/data/chitchat.md

 - ohh! i am confused.
 - what's the weather today
 - please help with my ice cream it's dripping
 - no wait go back i want a dripping ice cream but a cone that catches it so you
 - i want a non dripping ice cream
-- someone call the police i think the bot died
-- you're a loser lmao
-- i don't care!!!!
-- i do not care how are you
 - again?
 - oh wait i gave you my work email address can i change it?
-- hang on let me find it
 - stop it, i do not care!!!
 - how come?
 - did i break you
 - I don't wanna tell the name of my company
 - that link doesn't work!
 - you already have that
 - this is a really frustrating experience
 - silly bot
-- you are a stupid bot
 - i hate you
 - Can I ask you questions first?
 - is it a wasteland full of broken robot parts?
 - i can't deal with your request